learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 Class management changes
 ~~~~~~~~~~~~~~~~~~~~~~~~
 - All of the section cancellation forms have been merged into a single form allowing admins to cancel multiple sections at once for the same reason.
+Each section has it's time and date listed.

 Statistics and data visualization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~